What Happened to the Sundays?

-Remember the Sundays, the boot-wearing Smiths wannabees from London, England?
+Remember the Sundays, the boot-wearing college rock darlings from London, England?

-The core of the group was lead vocalist Harriet Wheeler and guitarist David Gavurin, who started dating at Bristol University in the mid-1980s.
+The core of the Sundays was lead singer Harriet Wheeler and guitarist David Gavurin, who started dating at Bristol University in the mid-1980s.
 The duo added bassist Paul Brindley and drummer Patrick Hannan when they moved to London and started making demo tapes.

-Their atmospheric sound resembled a cross between the Smiths and the Cocteau Twins—moody, heartfelt and melodic.
-After a bidding war ensued, they signed with Rough Trade Records and in 1990 released Reading, Writing and Arithmetic—one of the greatest debut albums ever and certainly a top 5 album of the 1990s.
+Their atmospheric sound resembled a cross between the Smiths and the Cocteau Twins — moody, heartfelt and melodic.
+Wheeler and Gavurin made a great time, with her strong but childlike voice soaring over his minimalist jangling.
+After a bidding war ensued, they signed with Rough Trade Records and in 1990 released Reading, Writing and Arithmetic — one of the greatest debut albums ever and certainly a top 5 album of the 1990s.

 Perhaps stung by the lukewarm reception that Blind received, the group went on hiatus, and Wheeler and Gavurin settled down and had a child in 1995.